TassioCarmo/CS50-Python/README.md

 ### Interactive mode

 - You don’t have to use the text editor window in your compiler to run Python code.
 Down in your terminal, you can run python alone.
 You will be presented with >>> in the terminal window.
 You can then run live, interactive code.
 You could type 1+1, and it will run that calculation.
 This mode will not commonly be used during this course.

+### Integers or int

+- In Python, an integer is referred to as an int.
+- The use of int(x) is called “casting,” where a value is temporarily changed from one type of variable (in this case, a string) to another (here, an integer).

+### Readability Wins

+- When deciding on your approach to a coding task, remember that one could make a reasonable argument for many approaches to the same problem.
+- Regardless of what approach you take to a programming task, remember that your code must be readable.
+You should use comments to give yourself and others clues about what your code is doing.
+Further, you should create code in a way that is readable.

+### documentation Round

+- round(number[n, ndigits]).
+Those square brackets indicate that something optional can be specified by the programmer.
+Therefore, you could do round(n) to round a digit to its nearest integer.
+Alternatively, you could code as follows: